 It is very scary to remain still when the whole world is roaring!
 We must prepare our clients to respond in the right way when the storm comes.
 Keeping still in a storm requires faith, and faith come from trust.
 That means more regular communication of risk coaching pieces, more contact with clients to assure them that they are in good hands, and much deeper trust must be nurtured to do what’s counter-intuitive.
 So, after the big rocks, smaller rocks, pebbles and sand, we cement our client wealth plan with trust!

 I’m thankful for all the fond memories I have each time I go to Hong Kong.
-For now, my thoughts and prayers go out to Hong Kong as there has yet be clear resolution between the protestors and the government.
+For now, my thoughts and prayers go out to Hong Kong as there has yet been a clear resolution between the protestors and the government.

-This is an original article written by Vincent Tey, Head of Advisory Team at Providend, Singapore’s Fee-only Retirement Financial Adviser.
+This is an original article written by Vincent Tey, Head of Advisory Team at Providend, Singapore’s Fee-only Wealth Advisory Firm.